Contact Us for Any Questions You May Have!

 IF YOU ARE CURRENTLY GETTING ESTIMATES, YOU REALLY REALLY NEED TO CALL.

 First, review the basics on "how to measure" section to get us started.
 Windows are measured in "United Inches" (U.I.), which is simply the sum of the width and height.
 For instance, a window that is 32" wide and 66" tall would be 98 U.I.
 Generally, prices are initially set for units measuring 101 U.I. or less.
 Beyond that, the cost incrementally increases for every U.I. over the base.
-This "ballpark" figure may be a bit shocking for those who haven't shopped for windows before.
-For those who have sit through a "presentation" for a couple hours and then presented with a $40,000 bid for 12 windows.
-I get it.
+This "ballpark" figure may be a bit shocking for those who haven't shopped for windows in a good while or ever before.
+For those who have sit through a "presentation" for a couple hours and then presented with a $40,000 bid for 12 windows, I get it.
 Feel free to email or call me with any questions or clarifications.
 Our prices include ordering, installation, removal of old windows, and lifetime warranty, so there's nothing left to be surprise about.

 Being in this business for over 30 years, I've seen and heard about every story imaginable, and some horrific ones at that.
 One issue that has come up I'll address right now.
 Should damage show itself during installation, we will take pictures, share them with you, and discuss the remedy.
 I DO NOT make money on unforeseen damage.
 I add only the cost of materials and the additional labor for the repair... period.